ygkn/abebot/README.md

 1. Fork this repository
 2. Add new abe word / trigger word
-3. Sort lines with `npm run sort-text` to avoid duplication
+3. Sort lines with `pnpm run sort-text` to avoid duplication
 4. Commit and send PR!

 ### Enhance / fix program

 1. Fork this repository
 2. Fix program
-3. Run `npm run code-check` and fix errors
+3. Run `pnpm run code-check` (includes linting with Biome, formatting check, and build) and fix errors
 4. Commit and send PR!